 Most homeowners spend between $115 and $47,131 nationally.
 Get free estimates from local landscaping contractors.

 Although it’s often overlooked, the front and backyard of your home contributes to its value just as much, if not more so, than the inside.
 Oftentimes, landscaping can be done yourself, but it helps to have a rough idea of all the costs that come with various landscaping projects.
-See all landscape prices, including material and professional assistance costs, below.
+How much does landscaping cost?
+It all depends on the size of the job.
+For example, smaller tasks such as mowing a lawn or pruning bushes will be relatively inexpensive.
+However, if you’re looking for something more complex such as building an outdoor kitchen or adding a tennis court, the price can reach into the tens of thousands of dollars.
+See all front and backyard landscaping costs, including material and professional assistance prices, below.

 As always, if you’re interested in completing any of these projects, head to our landscaping funnel to connect and receive free quotes from local landscapers.